Parliamentary.ai

 Overview

-This bill mandates that the National Health Service (NHS) in England provide services and accommodation for mothers with perinatal mental illness and their children under one year old, aiming for a 95% success rate.
-Eligibility is subject to several conditions, including the mother's residence within 75 miles of the care facility, assessment of no risk to the child's well-being, and her expressed wish for such services.
+This bill mandates that the National Health Service (NHS) in England provide services and accommodation to mothers with perinatal mental illness and their children under one year old, aiming for a 95% success rate.
+Eligibility depends on several factors, including the mother's caregiving role, proximity to the care setting, and a lack of risk to the child's welfare.

 Description